-Sell in May and go away: the Halloween Effect explained
+Sell in May and Go Away and the Halloween Effect Explained

 What does it mean to 'sell in May and go away'?